fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 // Note: the implementations still has errors.
 {% endhighlight %}

+{% highlight cpp %}
+// Requires:
+//  The type of a is equal to the type of b, and it is called T,
+//  and T is TotallyOrdered[5]
+min(a, b) {
+	if (a < b) return a
+	return b
+}
+// Note: the implementations still has errors.
+{% endhighlight %}

+{% highlight python %}
+// Requires:
+//  The type of a is equal to the type of b, and it is called T,
+//  and T is TotallyOrdered[5]
+min(a, b) {
+	if (a < b) return a
+	return b
+}
+// Note: the implementations still has errors.
+{% endhighlight %}

+	// Requires:
+	//  The type of a is equal to the type of b, and it is called T,
+	//  and T is TotallyOrdered[5]
+	min(a, b) {
+		if (a < b) return a
+		return b
+	}
+	// Note: the implementations still has errors.

 Note that the requirements were expressed as code comments.
 Later we will see what the programming languages provide us to express them as code.

 Well, this is enough for a single post.